Soccer-UEFA home-grown rules partially incompatible with EU rules, EU court adviser says

 UEFA's home-grown player rules, which date back to the 2008/2009 season, set a quota of locally trained players at clubs but without any discrimination on nationality.

-Royal Antwerp Football Club had argued that the rules hamper a professional club from recruiting and fielding players who do not meet the requirement of local or national roots.
+Royal Antwerp had argued that the rules hamper a professional club from recruiting and fielding players who do not meet the requirement of local or national roots.

-It said the rules also reduce the chances for some players to be recruited and to be fielded in a match.
+It said the rules also reduce the chances for some players to be recruited and fielded in a match.

 "Systems in which home-grown players include not only those trained by the club at issue, but also those of other clubs in the same national league, are not compatible with free movement rules," he wrote in an opinion.